cos495/cos495.github.io/_drafts/pset1.md

 ```
 **IJulia** is the Julia flavor of the Jupyter notebook.
 If it doesn't install properly, you may have to consult the IJulia [documentation](https://github.com/JuliaLang/IJulia.jl).
 <br><br>
 If you are using JuliaBox, point your browser to juliabox.com.
 Select "Sync" in the toolbar, type `https://github.com/cos495/code.git` into the box under "Git Clone URL", and press the "+" button on the right.
 Now select "Jupyter" in the toolbar.
 <br><br>
 Either of these methods should open the Jupyter Notebook Dashboard in your browser.
-Select the "Files" tab if necessary, select the `code` directory, and then select `MNIST-Intro.ipynb`.
+The `code` folder should appear in the list of files.
+(If it doesn't, select the "Files" tab and/or refresh the page.)
+Select it, and then select `MNIST-Intro.ipynb`.
 The notebook should open in your browser.
-   - Executing the code in the notebook cells will enable you to visualize the MNIST images.
+   - Execute the code in the notebook cells to visualize the MNIST images and their statistical properties.
+(No work to submit here.)

    - Write code to compute the pixelwise standard deviation of the images in each digit class.
+(You can start from the provided code for the pixelwise mean of the images in each digit class.
+Use `std` to compute standard deviation.)

    - For each digit class, visualize the standard deviation as an image.
+Use the provided `montage` function.

 3. Classifying MNIST images with an LT neuron.
 Return to the Notebook Dashboard and select `DeltaRule.ipynb`.
    - The sample code trains an LT neuron to be activated by images of “two” while remaining inactive for images of other digits.
-Run the code.
+When you run the code, you should see time-varying images of the weight vector, the input vector, and a learning curve.
 What is the final average training error of the LT neuron?

    - Write code to run the trained LT neuron on the test set of images.
 What is the average error on the test set?
 Submit your code.

    - What would be the error rate of the trivial recognition algorithm that always returns an output of 0?

+4. Now consider training 10 LT neurons to detect the 10 digit classes.
+More generally, assume there are $$k$$ weight vectors, which are the rows of a $$k\times n$$ matrix $$W$$.
+The desired output $$\vec{y}$$ and bias $$\vec{b}$$ are $$k\times 1$$ vectors, and the input $$\vec{x}$$ is an $$n\times 1$$ vector.
+The goal of supervised learning is to find $$W$$ and $$\vec{b}$$ such that this approximation holds: $$\vec{y}\approx H\left(W\vec{x}+\vec{b}\right)$$.
+Here the Heaviside step function $$H$$ has been extended to take a vector argument, simply by applying it to each component of the vector.

+   - Write the delta rule in matrix-vector format.
+Use $$\eta>0$$ as the learning rate parameter.

+   - Modify the code in the `DeltaRule` notebook to train 10 LT neurons to recognize all 10 digit classes.
+Use the "one-hot" representation for the output: the $$i$$th component $$y_{i}=1$$ if the input $$\vec{x}$$ belongs to the $$i$$th digit class, while all other components are zero.
+We'll use the convention that the class of “zero”s corresponds to $$i=10$$.
+(Note: You could simply add an outer loop around the `DeltaRule` code for the different digit classes.
+Don't do this, as it's more revealing to code the updates in the matrix form that you have derived.)

+   - Your code should monitor the classification error on the training set.
+What error rate does it achieve?

+   - Your code should visualize the ten learned weight vectors displayed as images.

+   - If all the LT neurons were performing perfectly, only a single one would be active for each image.
+In reality, the number of active neurons is often greater or less than one.
+If we want the neurons to collectively choose a single digit class, we can keep their weight vectors and biases but replace the Heaviside step function with:
+<br><br>
+$$\argmax_{a}\left\{ \vec{w}_{a}\cdot\vec{x}+b_{a}\right\}$$
+<br><br>
+where the maximum with respect to a runs over the 10 neurons.
+Write code to evaluate the error of this “winner-take-all” classifier on the training and test sets.
+What are the error values?